BodeiBrouwer/CouchTrip/readme.md

 ## Routes (back-end)

 - GET /
-  - renders index.hbs with sign in form
+  - renders index.hbs with general info and sign in form
 - GET /auth/signup
   - redirects to / if user logged in
   - renders signup.hbs